Facebook - Live Dates - YouTube - Twitter

 hilarious peppered with perceptive lines, he writes deliciously.”

 Having recorded two full-length albums and four EP’s, Simma can be found playing the north of England and Scotland for all manner of interesting engagements at any time of the day or night.
 Some of his most memorable gigs have included a wedding gig in a lighthouse, playing as support for a wrestling match, sharing a bill with Norman Wisdom, singing acapella to medical students in Poland, and on the bill at the Edingburgh Festival, among others.
-From weddings to wakes, Simma is prepared for any eventuality, bringing well known songs, spot-on banter and the natural stage presence which has made him legendary in his home town of Newcastle, and synonymous with good times both near and far.
+From weddings to wakes, Simma is prepared for any eventuality, bringing well known songs, spot-on banter and the natural stage presence which has made his name synonymous with good times both near and far.